2 more patients being tested for coronavirus in New York City

-The results for one patient have already come back negative, with the other four pending.
+The results for two patients have already come back negative, with the other three pending.

 The two additional patients had recently been in China and presented with fever and cough or shortness of breath without another common cause, like influenza and other respiratory viruses, identified through testing.